msaunby/computational-thinking/README.md

 ## Abstractions, models, theories, algorithms, and simulations

+All these terms were mentioned by Jeannette Wing in her talk on Computational thinking.
+I'll not define these terms here, in any case they tend to overlap, and there are even more terms that computer scientists and engineers use - patterns, objects, frameworks, collections, data types, all immediately come to my mind.

-Computer programmers, and computer scientists, use models (or abstractions) so much that aspects of these models are a part of their everyday language.
-Programmers use the term "layer" to refer to a part of a software system, because these systems are conceptually formed from layers of software, rather like courses of bricks in a wall.
-This then leads to terms like "stack" meaning multiple layers of software, and even to programmers refering to themselves as "full stack", meaning they know how to program all the layers.
+Computer programmers, and computer scientists, use models so much that aspects of these models are a part of their everyday language.
+For example, programmers use the term "layer" to refer to a part of a software system, because these systems are conceptually formed from layers of software, rather like courses of bricks in a wall.
+This then leads to terms like "stack" meaning multiple layers of software, and even to programmers referring to themselves as "full stack", meaning they know how to program all the layers.

-Who’s worth more, a Frontend, Backend or Fullstack web developer?
+#### Who’s worth more, a Frontend, Backend or Fullstack web developer?

+Many young programmers (coders, developers, software engineers) are teaching themselves and each other.
+They use blogs, video, podcasts, forums, etc. to share what they are learning.
+Here's an example of how they speak to each other.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qj2hJkqaA80" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>